 Each version is given a distinguishing version number.
 If the Library as you received it specifies that a certain numbered version of the GNU Lesser General Public License "or any later version" applies to it, you have the option of following the terms and conditions either of that published version or of any later version published by the Free Software Foundation.
-If the Library as you received it does not specify a version number of the GNU Lesser General Public License ever published by the Free Software Foundation.
+If the Library as you received it does not specify a version number of the GNU Lesser General Public License, you may choose any version of the GNU Lesser General Public License ever published by the Free Software Foundation.